Joseph Morton (correspondent): Legacy

 Years later, declassified U.S. government files claimed that the OSS had no idea Morton would be aboard the aircraft flying the rescue mission to Slovakia for downed airmen.
-The file noted that Morton had no clandestine training and that he was actually a guest of the 15th USAAF, not the OSS, and also mentioned that he intended to leave Slovakia when the aircraft returned to Italy, but on the arrival at Banska Bystrica, he changed his mind.
+The file noted that Morton had no clandestine training and that he was actually a guest of the 15th USAAF, not the OSS, and also mentioned that he intended to leave Slovakia when the aircraft returned to Italy, but on the arrival at Banská Bystrica, he changed his mind.
 However, the OSS files stated that Morton told OSS agents he had elected to wait for the next incoming aircraft.
 Both the OSS and 15th USAAF denied approving Morton's trip and continued to point fingers at each other.

 On July 17, 1945, Morton's wife Letty wrote a letter to AP General Manager Kent Cooper in response to a letter of condolence:

 That it was intended to be an assignment into eternity was unknown to Joe when he messaged the AP to cover the 'greatest story of his life.'
 He was eager to go and the recent reports state that his enthusiasm did not wane throughout the bleak moments.
 Joe always championed the underprivileged—the little man who was not getting his due in the world.
 From early days when he had a pop stand on the curb and gave away the pop to thirsty children who had no nickels, to his last days when he joined the partisans to right the grievous wrong inflicted upon Slovakia.
 He was living his credo to help the man who was battling against odds.

 I cannot end this letter without writing of Joe's deep love for the Associated Press.
 Its name was synonymous with the best reporting and it was always with pride that Joe said, 'I am with the AP.'
 I am proud that Joe contributed to the history of AP.
 I do not profess to understand why he had to be taken from us.
 My heart will always ask and always long for him.
 Some day I hope that we may read the stories which Lynn had heard Joe buried when the Germans were near at hand.